feast-dev/feast/docs/reference/feature-servers/registry-server.md

 Please see the detail how to configure Remote Registry client [remote.md](../registries/remote.md)

-# Offline Feature Server Permissions and Access Control
+# Registry Server Permissions and Access Control

 Please refer the [page](./../registry/registry-permissions.md) for more details on API Endpoints and Permissions.